del-systems/swatcher/man/swatcher.md

   Github API token (or developer's personal access token) to post comments

+- `SWATCHER_PIXEL_RATIO`

+  _Optional._ By defaults it's `2`.
+Sets the pixel ratio of the images for better handling.
+Any non-number value falls back to default value.

+- `SWATCHER_DIFF_TOLERANCE`

+  _Optional_.
+By default it's `5`.
+Sets the tolerance to mark images as equal.
+Larger values ignore more changes.
+Any non-number __and zero__ value falls back to default.

 The following environment variables are present in Github Actions.
 No need to set it up manually.

 - `GITHUB_EVENT_NAME`